beultra/openscale/README.md

 Credits:
 Invention and authorship: Chen Zhichao (aka "Sofronio")

+# Simplified bare bones version for BT only use with the Decent machine.

+Only requires the HX711 library below.
+Note for the wiring - any two pins available can be used on an ESP32 module - just set those up in so_config.h .

+The scale does not need to be put into pairing mode.
+This version is designed to be permanently powered via USB (or some other supply) and will not turn off.
+Just about any ESP32 board/module should work.

+To calibrate the load cell, enable the serial monitor.
+Baud rate should be 11500.
+Send 'c' and enter to the module, and follow the instructions.
+Just use any known weight.

 # Introduction:
 The Decent Open Scale is a full open sourced(software/hardware/cad design) BLE scale.
 Currently you can use it with de1app and Decent Espresso machine.
 But with Decent Scale API, you can use it for anything.<br />
 To make it work, you need at least an ESP32 for MCU, a Loadcell for weighing, an HX711 for Loadcell ADC, a SSD1306 for OLED display, a MPU6050 for gyro function.<br />